 Shopee provides a shopping guarantee to buyers by providing an escrow service.
 The buyer’s payment is held by Shopee until the buyer or the shipping service confirms that delivery has been completed.

 As well as the main marketplace, there is the Shopee Mall which provides a wide range of products from regional and global brands, sold through almost 5000 official stores including Unilever, Samsung, Puma and Huawei.
 Shopee runs special sales and promotional events including “Super Brand Days” featuring global brands, “9.9” shopping day on September 9th, Single’s Day on November 11th, and “Double 12” sales on December 12th each year, which is Southeast Asia’s version of Single’s Day in China.

-Selling on Shopee is free for marketplace sellers, and promotional tools are available including live streaming and social campaigns.
+Selling on Shopee is free for marketplace sellers with fewer than 100 completed orders, and promotional tools are available including live streaming and social campaigns.
 The marketplace section is intended for use by small local businesses, while Shopee Mall is for brand owners and authorized distributors.
 Shopee Mall sellers must sell authentic products with a 15-day return policy, and provide free shipping or use one of Shopee’s supported logistics providers.
 Shopee Mall commissions range from 2-5%.

 Lazada in Southeast Asia

 |#||Country||Visits/month||% of Total|